 1. Embed Review Forms On Your Site After A Transaction

-You can place the Trustpilot review form right on your site to avoid to ensure a wide audience is exposed to the review form.
+You can place the Trustpilot review form right on your site to ensure a wide audience is exposed to the review form.
 While most companies utilize email as the channel to collect reviews, they’re competing with a high-traffic inbox and the email may be lost or ignored.
 By placing the review form on your website, there’s no need for flashy subject lines necessary.
 As an e-commerce company, you could implement an embedded review form on your site, post-checkout.
 Alternatively, a software company might choose to integrate a form for users within the platform, post log-in.

 Next, decide: what’s the best way to introduce the review form to your customers from a UX perspective?
 You can choose a passive or direct approach.
 If you want to quickly draw users’ focus, have the form pop-up.
 If you’d rather the form be subtle, include a button inviting the customer to leave a review.
 When your customer clicks the button, a review form appears.

 To follow best practice, it’s important to A/B test your options to see which option leads to higher engagement.

 2. Optimize Your Invitations by Timing and Content.

 If you choose to trigger your invitations at a delay, as many of our Trustpilot subscribers do, it’s important to learn the best timing to do so by testing your timing.
 If your invitations are triggered by shipping time, we recommend identifying your longest shipping time and adding a day or two on the invitation delay.
 However, if you’re shipping a product, we recommend waiting until your customers have received the product before requesting a review.

 If you are a business who wants reviews of your service, not a product, you can personalize your invitation to reflect the kind of feedback you’d like.
 You can ask for feedback on your site’s user experience, your customer service team, and your marketing efforts.
 If you clearly identify the type of feedback you’re asking for, your customer will review your business accordingly.